cloux/aws-devuan/README.md

 ---
 ## Usage

 A few useful commands to get you up and running.
-These are mostly universal, and work well outside the cloud environment.
+These Runit scripts are universal, and work well outside the cloud environment.

 ### Login